-7. Interim Suspension.
+6. Interim Suspension.
 This involves the suspension from the College for a stated period of no more than the end of the current semester in which the student is enrolled.
+This penalty will only be issued by the Chair/Dean or their Supervisor(s) on the recommendation of the Program Chair/Dean and the staff member involved in investigating the violation of the Code.

-8.Revocation/Withholding a College Credential and/or Academic Credit.
-A penalty may be invoked when a College credential and/or academic credit has been improperly obtained.
+- 7. Revocation/Withholding a College Credential and/or Academic Credit.
+A penalty may be invoked when a College credential and/or academic credit has been improperly obtained. - 8.
+Full Suspension.

-9.Full Suspension.
 This involves suspension from the College and/or classes/labs or instruction, and other specified privileges or activities for a definite period of time not to exceed one year.

-10.Dismissal from the College.
+Dismissal from the College.
 For not less than one full academic year a student may be dismissed for egregious acts of academic misconduct, repeated violations or other aggravating factors in relation to Academic Misconduct.